Memos to policymakers make for key assignments in the Financing and Deploying Clean Energy certificate program.

 Synergies with current legislation and Budget Reconciliation: Though not yet passed, a transmission ITC appears to be gaining momentum.
 Transmission ITC proposals were recently introduced in a bill put forth by Senator Henrich and Representative Horsford and included in President Biden’s American Jobs Plan.
 The budget reconciliation bill is an ideal opportunity to pass such a proposal due to synergistic provisions elsewhere in the reconciliation package and within the Senate-passed infrastructure bill.
 For example, the reconciliation bill’s proposed clean energy investment and production tax credits would encourage a massive ramp-up of clean energy production, which in turn depends on a significant transmission buildout, as illustrated in the studies mentioned above.
 A transmission ITC is uniquely suited to help accomplish this rapid clean energy deployment in an efficient, market-driven manner.

 And, while the recently passed Infrastructure Investment and Jobs Act includes a headline $73 billion for the electricity grid, little goes toward new, high voltage transmission lines.
 A transmission ITC in the budget reconciliation bill would therefore not be duplicative.
-Further, a transmission ITC could enhance the impact of the Infrastructure Investment and Jobs Act’s new provisions for National Interest Electric Transmission Corridors and the now-clearer authority of the Federal Energy Regulatory Commission to overrule state regulatory commissions regarding transmission site permitting.
+Further, a transmission ITC could enhance the impact of the Infrastructure Investment and Jobs Act’s new provisions for National Interest Electric Transmission Corridors and the now-clearer authority of the to overrule state regulatory commissions regarding transmission site permitting.